 “Are you here for business or pleasure?”

 Family vacations – You likely know these all too well.
-These are the family trips to the beach for a week, or the trip to see Grandma in the mountains over a holiday weekend.
+These are the family trips to the beach for a week, or the trip to see your uncle for Thanksgiving.
 Unless you are lucky and have a DX-friendly family or friends, you will likely not be able to have free reign over the radio, and the time allotted for DXing can be very limited.

 Solo trips – By far, these are the best type of trips, as you can do whatever you want, whenever you want.
 Want to DX all day during a strong Sporadic E opening?
 Sure, go ahead–the beach will still be there once the opening is done.